vinceskahan/v5wiki/crt.md

 _pressure_units_ - The units to use for pressure data in realtime.txt.
 Options include `hPa`, `mbar`, and `inHg`.
 Default is to use the units defined in the unit system.

 _cloudbase_units_ - The units to use for cloud base in realtime.txt.
 Options include `foot` and `meter`.
 Default is to use the units for altitude in the unit system.

+### Software

+The software can be found on GitHub at https://github.com/matthewwall/weewx-crt